junyuan-chen/ReadStatTables.jl/docs/src/man/getting-started.md

 Here is how we read the above result:[^1]

 - Variable names from the data file are displayed in the first row.
-- Element type for each variable is displayed below the corresponding variable name.
+- Element type of each variable is displayed below the corresponding variable name.
-- The values for each variable are displayed column-wise starting from the third row.
+- The values of each variable are displayed column-wise starting from the third row.

 Some additional details to be noted: